Email me new jobs like these

 Only regulatory courses that support the qualification of NAAs personnel involved in approval and oversight activities are available through the EASA Virtual Academy (inspectors).
 The courses are delivered by authorised external training organisations that EASA has approved.
 These courses are required to be studied by Aircraft Maintenance Engineers.

-To get an EASA Part-66 AML (Aircraft Maintenance License), an applicant must possess a particular set of skills and basic knowledge.
+For becoming an Aircraft Maintenance Engineer – What’s needed is that you should get an EASA Part-66 AML (Aircraft Maintenance License).
+An applicant must possess a particular set of skills and basic knowledge.
 In addition, you must complete Type Training (Theoretical and Practical) for the first TR (66) on-the-job training (OJT) in order to have an aircraft type rating TR recognised in the AML.

 Usually, it takes ten years.
 However, if the syllabus has not changed, it may be possible to prolong for another ten years.
 You can visit Aviation Job Search website to find your desired Aircraft Maintenance Engineers jobs and relevant information.